as of November 23rd at 8:30 a.m.

 Steps We are Taking

-- Returned Deposited Item fees will be rebated
+- Returned Deposited Item Fee – $12

 The health and safety of our customers, employees and community is paramount to everything we do.
 This is why we were one of the first banks in our area to make the decision to redirect our customers to more effectively and safely serve you from our drive-ups, temporarily closing our branch lobbies as a proactive measure, and making them accessible by appointment only.
-For those who need access to a branch lobby - for safe deposit box access or for other needs - we invite you to make an appointment by calling your branch manager.
-For a list of branch locations with direct contact information for our staff please click here.

 Your money with us is safe and fully insured.
 We offer insurance of funds through the Federal Deposit Insurance Corporation (FDIC), which covers up to $250,000 per depositor for each account ownership category.